 Ultimate: Launch Pad

 Octane’s Ultimate Launch Pad gives him the ability to put down a device that propels him into the air and even gives him a double jump to shift direction.
-Compared to other Ultimate’s in the game, Octane’s Launch Pad is on an extremely low cooldown of 60 seconds, meaning players can regularly use it to make plays and push opponents.
+Following the Genesis update on June 29, Octane’s Launch Pad now has a 90-second cooldown, up from 60 seconds.

 It’s worth noting that in the Season 8 patch, Octane’s Launch Pad was reworked to give players more control over the direction that they fly.
 So, if you’re looking to fly in a horizontal direction, hit the pad while crouching.
 However, if you’re looking for a high-arc jump, head onto the pad in a normal standing position.